daikin-dsv/rad-template/docs/developer-sandbox-running-rad-template-in-github-codespaces.md

 ### Codespaces Best Practices

 1. Stop Codespaces when not in use to conserve compute hours.
 You can find all your codespaces here: https://github.com/codespaces

-### Future Integration: Keycloak

-We plan to add authentication testing via Keycloak directly inside Codespaces.
-This section will describe how to:
-* Set up environment variables for Keycloak client credentials.
-* Test login and protected routes from within the Codespace environment.